Les Voyageurs de l'Impériale

-Les voyageurs de l'impériale is a novel by Louis Aragon, first published in English in 1942 and in French in 1946, as the third volume of his Le Monde Réel cycle.
+Les voyageurs de l'impériale is a novel by Louis Aragon, first published in an English translation by Hannah Josephson in 1941 and in the original French in 1946, as the third volume of his Le Monde Réel cycle.
 The novel reflects Aragon's observations of French society's attitudes toward the Spanish Civil War and the prelude to World War II.
 Conceived as a counterpoint to the preceding volume, Les Beaux Quartiers, which promotes a model of socially engaged behavior rooted in Aragon's leftist convictions, Les voyageurs de l'impériale critiques voluntary withdrawal from politics in favor of pursuing short-term personal goals.

 Background

 Aragon wrote the third volume of Le Monde Réel inspired by his experiences from 1936 to 1939.
 In October 1936, he and his wife, Elsa Triolet, joined a delegation from the International Association in Defense of Culture to Spain, delivering medicines and books to Spanish creators amid the Spanish Civil War.
 Influenced by this experience, Aragon publicly opposed France's non-intervention policy in support of the Spanish Republic and urged intellectuals to engage in political life, advocating for democracy, workers' rights, and socialism.
 He intended the novel, begun alongside Les Beaux Quartiers after publishing The Bells of Basel, to carry this message.
 It continues themes from Le Monde Réel, such as the critique of French capitalism and the role of individuals in society.
 In June 1949, Aragon explained:

 I wanted to provide another portrayal of the decline of the French bourgeoisie, alongside a portrait of the French individualist, to show how individualism leads to human degradation.

 For Aragon, individualism meant indifference to society, nationality, and loved ones, a stance he condemned, marking his break from his earlier surrealist beliefs.

 The writing, started after returning from Spain, spanned three years due to Aragon's political activities in the French Communist Party and the anti-war movement.
 From 1 March 1937, he served as editor-in-chief of the leftist newspaper Ce Soir until its suspension on 25 August 1939.
 Only then did work on Les voyageurs de l'impériale accelerate.
 Between 25 August and 2 September 1939, Aragon completed the novel, sending one of two manuscript copies to his publisher.
 He carried the second during his military service, including the French retreat from Dunkirk, through which he reached Britain.
-The novel was first published in the United States in English in 1942, with the French edition following in 1946.
+The novel was first published in the United States in English in 1941 by Duell, Sloan and Pearce, in a translation by Hannah Josephson; the French edition followed in 1946.